ileathan/Que.js/README.md

 **6.)** A fill method for convenience.

 The above code snippet illustrates how simple it would be to execute 5 asynchronous functions in succession that all operate on the same data.
-When you add a function to the que  **accept the second a parameter** (data is first) and call it **make sure to call it** for example `FUNCTION_NAME(data, next) { /* example: */ data.size + 1; /* MANDATORY */ next() }`.
+When you add a function to the que  **accept the second a parameter** (data is first) and **make sure to call it** for example `FUNCTION_NAME(data, next) { /* example: */ data.size + 1; /* MANDATORY */ next() }`.
 You can also use `next(0)` to quit early.
 The entire point of this package is that each spot in the que wont run untill the last spot has said ok im done via calling `next()`, or whatever you chose to name it.

 Since a promise is returned it is always best to attach a `.then()` and `.catch()` so the above code would become.